aurule/npc/README.md

 * [Python Markdown](http://pythonhosted.org/Markdown/index.html) 2.6.0
 * [PyQt5](https://riverbankcomputing.com/software/pyqt/intro) 5.7.1

 All packages can be installed with `pip -r requirements.txt`.
-This will also install pytest, which is required for the test suite.
+This will also install the testing packages.

 ## Installation